Last Updated on November 14, 2020 by Oddmund Groette

 I hope it’s no surprise for readers of this blog that returns suffer when you DRIP.
 You can pay a lot for a good business, but as soon as distributions surpass 50% the marginal rate of return from the reinvestment/dividend has problems to recoup the steep price you pay for those earnings.

-Before you do any investments I believe it makes a lot of sense to run some simple calculations like I have done in this article.
+Before you do any investments I believe it makes a lot of sense to run some simple calculations as I have done in this article.